jimken-mido/soda/steps_versioned_docs/version-v0.17.0/Pwsh.md

 ---
 title: All Steps | PowerShell Connector Documentation
 sidebar_label: Pwsh
 description: List of all steps for PowerShell Connector.
 Phoenix connector for PowerShell.
-Use powershell scripts when automating forensic and ediscovery workflows.
+Use powershell scripts when automating forensic and Land Rover Discovery workflows.
 tags: [Contents, Pwsh]
 hide_title: true
 hide_table_of_contents: true